Gleb-Lisovskiy/gleb-lisovskiy.github.io/index_en.md

 I wish you good health, gentlemen, my name is Gleb and I am 17 years old.

 I've been a regular programmer of the Mappet (JavaScript) mod for more than half a year in Minecraft.
-I'm working on the project **The Madness Of Drones** and at the moment I'm making a realistic TacMove animation system.
+I'm working on the project **The Madness Of Drones** and at the moment I'm making a realistic TacMove movement system.
 TacMove has been under development for at least 3 months.

 What else can I do: